Andre Gustavson

-Andre Gustavson (born 7 May 1999), is a Finnish professional basketball player who plays for the Karhu Basket of the Finnish Korisliiga.
+Andre Gustavson (born 7 May 1999), is a Finnish professional basketball player who last played for the Oostende of the BNXT League and for the Finland national team.

 Youth career

 Born in Helsinki, Gustavson started playing basketball in a local club Wartti Basket.
 Later he joined the Helsinki Basketball Academy and played for the academy team HBA-Märsky in Finnish second-tier Koripallon I-divisioona.

 College career

-In April 2018, Gustavson committed to Richmond university basketball team.
+In April 2018, Gustavson committed to University of Richmond basketball team.

 Professional career

-During his last college season, Gustavson suffered from chronical hip problems which resulted in surgeries.
+During his last college season, Gustavson suffered from chronic hip problems which resulted in surgeries.
 After a one-year hiatus due to injuries after finishing college, Gustavson turned professional for the 2024–25 season when he signed with Kauhajoki Karhu Basket in Finnish top-tier Korisliiga.
 He averaged 13.4 points, 5.4 rebounds, 1.8 assists and 2.1 steals.
 He also shot 45.6% from the field, as the team finished 2nd in the league and won the silver medal.

+On 4 December, 2025, Gustavson signed for Oostende of the BNXT League and the FIBA Champions League.